Research & Development

 Have you ever had a sense that you react to present situations as though you were in the past?

 Imagine carrying a backpack filled with unresolved painful experiences from the past, weighing you down and keeping you on high alert.
 This constant anticipation of danger traps multiple versions of yourself within their incomplete experiences.
 When triggered, these trapped selves lead to negative, adverse, or disruptive overreactions.
 Think of the fight, flight, freeze, or stress response – generating immense tension, electric activity, and toxins, which we know as stress.
-This stress becomes our default response to the world unless we recognize and free ourselves from these trapped selves.
+This stress becomes our default response to the world unless we recognize and free these trapped selves.

-By integrating or resolving these experiences, we unlock more of who we truly are in the present moment.
+By integrating and resolving these experiences, we unlock more of who we truly are in the present moment.
 This transformative journey reconnects us deeply with ourselves, others, the microbial world, the planetary ecosystem, and beyond.
 Such profound integration can significantly enhance our capacity to address current and future global health, economic, and other challenges as a united human species.

 This qualitative study was incredibly promising, providing us with invaluable insights that will guide and enhance future practice based and academic research.